vcasellesb/graph-algorithms/DFS/README.md

 ## Trémaux Algorithm

-In the book I'm using to study about graph algorithms this one is really poorly explained.
+In the book I'm using to study about graph algorithms this one is really poorly explained (in the pseudocode, it skips many important parts).
 A whole day just to get a grasp on how it works.
+I think it's an algorithm that is better suited for working with mazes.